databrary/www/databrary/input/pages/access/guide/investigators/authorization.md

 To complete the authorization process, the applicant's agreement must be co-signed in one of the following ways:

-- *Authorized investigator*s must obtain approval from an authorized representative of their Institution (usually from the Grants and Contracts or the Sponsored Programs Office).
+- *Authorized investigators* must obtain approval from an authorized representative of their Institution (usually from the Grants and Contracts or the Sponsored Programs Office).
-- *Affiliate Investigators* must obtain approval from the *authorized investigator* who oversees their research and who has already completed the authorization process.
+- *Affiliates* must obtain approval from the *authorized investigator* who oversees their research and who has already completed the authorization process.

 There are different levels of access that *authorized investigator*s can grant [Affiliates](|filename|authorization/affiliates.md).